lavamoulton/tron-bot/README.md

 ## Starting the bot

-From the root directory, run `npm build` to build to `dist/` by default.
-Run `npm start` to start the bot.
+From the root directory, run `npm run build` to build to `dist/` by default.
+Run `npm run start` to start the bot.

 ## Auto removal